ense23/Logistics-Model/README.md

 Monte Carlo Scenario Generation
 A Monte Carlo simulation is used to generate a set of demand scenarios.
 These scenarios take into account fluctuations in demand due to factors like infection rate variations, public health interventions, and seasonal effects.
 The scenario generation process follows these steps:
-• Historical demand data is obtained from Robert Koch Institute (RKI) reports [15].
+• Historical demand data is obtained from Robert Koch Institute (RKI) reports.
 • Statisticaldistributions(Gaussian)isfittedtothehistoricaldatatoestimateprobable future demand patterns.
 • A large number of demand realizations are sampled using Monte Carlo methods.
 • Thesampleddemandscenariosareclusteredintoarepresentativesubsettoensure computational tractability while maintaining variability.